 1) USA Today: "Of all the arguments against capital punishment, none is as powerful as the risk of executing the innocent.
 Yet research shows about 4% of prisoners sentenced to death are just that."

 REBUTTAL: Complete utter nonsense.

 The 4% innocent is based upon a well known, erroneous database, created by an anti death penalty group, The Death Penalty Information Center (DPIC) which, depending upon various reviews, is 70-83% in error with their "innocence" claims, which are based upon redefining both "innocent" and "exonerated", as if they had redefined lie as truth and, then, stuffed a bunch of cases into those fraudulent definitions (1a&b).

-I am unaware of any reporter, who has reported on the death penalty frequently, who is unaware of this.
+I am unaware of any reporter, who has reported on the death penalty, frequently, who is not aware of this.

 The media is "all in" on this deception, with few exception.
 All you have to do is ask.

 The DPIC will tell you that their "exoneration" and "innocent" released from death row have nothing to do with actual innocence.
 Simple fact checking confirms this.
 Took me 5 minutes to, originally, confirm this.

 There is no poof of an innocent executed in the US, at least since the 1930s.
 Since 1973, 16,000 innocents have been murdered by those known murderers that we have allowed to murder, again - recidivist murderers (2).